Wirecloud/wirecloud/docs/source/widgets/template/xml_template.rst

               values are: text/html and application/xml+xhtml.
 Optional
               attribute, 'text/html' by default.
             + *cacheable*: Whether this code can be cached by the platform.
               Possible values are "true" and "false".
-Optional attribute, "false" by default.
+Optional attribute, "true" by default.

     + **Platform.Rendering**.
 Contains information about how to show the widget.